-The U.S. House of Representatives is preparing to vote on a deeply harmful bill that would gut more than $1 trillion from life-saving programs like Supplemental Nutrition Assistance Program (SNAP) and Medicaid—programs that help millions of children, seniors, veterans, and families put food on the table and access critical health care.
+The U.S. Senate is preparing to vote on a deeply harmful bill that would gut more than $1 trillion from SNAP (Supplemental Nutrition Assistance Program) and Medicaid—these life-saving programs help millions of children, seniors, veterans, and families put food on the table and gain access to critical health care.

-At a time when food prices are soaring and millions are struggling to make ends meet, these cuts would rip away the safety net just when it’s needed most.
+These cuts would rip away the safety net just when it’s needed most.
 We can’t let this happen.
 Now is the time to raise your voice.
-Tell your representative: Protect SNAP.
+We must protect SNAP.
 Protect Medicaid.
 Protect our neighbors.

 Join us in our efforts to protect these critical programs by taking action with us!
-Here are 3 ways you can help:
+Here‘s how you can help:

 Call Your Elected Officials